fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 1. _Latency_: Inference speed of the predictive model should be optimized to ensure p99 latency is below a specified threshold, e.g. 10 ms.
 2. _Precision_: The predicted anti-noise signal should have as low as possible MSE (or RMSE) metric to prevent amplification of ambient noise.
+3. _Entertainment_: It is necessary to keep music and conversations inside the car not suppressed
-3. _Security_: Data transmissions between the mobile app and car audio system should be encrypted to prevent breaches.
+4. _Security_: Data transmissions between the mobile app and car audio system should be encrypted to prevent breaches.
 4. _Cost_: Infrastructure and operational costs should remain below a certain monthly budget to support system, e.g. $500 per month.
 5. _Data Privacy_: No personal user data should be stored or transmitted.
 6. _Scalability_: Infrastructure should be scalable to support an increasing user base without substantial cost hikes, especially if the solution will be used in other scenarios (e.g. meetings, calls, meditation etc.)